-The laws concerning smoking and tobacco are pretty different from the ones in USA.
-Let us compare between the American and Canadian cigar shops:
+The laws concerning smoking and tobacco are pretty different from the ones in the USA.
+Let us compare the Canadian and American cigar stores.

-Tobacco duties and taxes significantly increased: As Canada has different tax rates in every province, the US has different rates in every state.
+Tobacco duties and taxes significantly increased: As Canada has different tax rates in every province, the US has other qualities in every state.
 In addition to the provincial taxes, Canada also imposes federal duties.
-And as the tobacco passes through the supply chain from the manufacturer to the consumer, the price for the cigar has drastically increased.
-If you had gone to your local Brick and Mortar cigar shop, a decent cigar would typically cost about $6 while the same cigar would cost you about $20-25 in Canada.
+And as the tobacco passes through the supply chain from the manufacturer to the consumer, the cigar price has drastically increased.
+If you had gone to your local Brick and Mortar cigar shop, a decent cigar would typically cost about $6, while the same cigar would cost you about $20-25 in Canada.
 You can see how much more expensive it is.

 Collection at your local Brick and Mortar slowly reduces: These costly prices have an effect not only on the consumers but also on the importers and manufacturers.
-This results in them deciding not to bring in certain cigars since it is not worth.
-Therefore this results in the consumers having very limited selection.
-Therefore, the leading source of cigars for Canadians comes from holidays or holidaying friends as they are the best price.
-Another solution is to look for a cigar store that is situated in a duty free zone in your state.
+This results in them deciding not to bring in individual cigars since it is not worth it.
+Therefore this results in the consumers having a minimal selection.
+Thus, cigars’ leading source for Canadians comes from holidays or holidaying friends as they are the best price.
+Another solution is to look for a cigar store situated in a duty-free zone in your state.

-Local B&M stores have started vanishing: People and not buying from local B&M stores as frequently as they used to.
+Local B&M stores have started vanishing: People and not buying from local B&M stores as frequently as possible.
 So B&M’s have started losing money and started disappearing.
-Let us say that the prohibition was lifted and the Cuban cigars are available in your local cigar stores, would you back them?
-May be some people but not too many taking into consideration what the prices might be.
+Let us say that the prohibition was lifted, and the Cuban cigars are available in your local cigar stores.
+Would you back them?
+Maybe some people but not too many taking into consideration what the prices might be.
 The Brick and Mortar would still be suffering.

-Going to any kind social cigar event is rather tough in Canada, particular during winter.
+Going to any social cigar event is somewhat challenging in Canada, particularly during winter.
 Very many family members do not like the thought of smoking indoors.
-Furthermore smoking inside with five additional friends is even worse.
-Like in the USA where most Americans go to a local USA cigar store and enjoy lighting up a cigar whilst enjoying HD television on a fine leather chair, Canadians cannot do that.
+Furthermore, smoking inside with five additional friends is even worse.
+Like in the USA, where most Americans go to a local USA cigar store and enjoy lighting up a cigar while enjoying HD television on a fine leather chair, Canadians cannot do that.
 There is a 100% indoor smoking prohibition in public places except in private residences.
-Moreover, there is a limitation in Canada to smoke within a particular distance of building entrances and exits.
+Moreover, Canada cannot smoke within a certain distance of building entrances and exits.

 Many people would like to enjoy their cigar with a drink such as scotch or cognac.
-In Canada it is really tough to get a liquor license and a local Brick & Mortar store, to qualify, would be expected to be in business as a restaurant or bar.
+It is tough to get a liquor license in Canada, and a local Brick & Mortar store, to qualify, would be expected to be in business as a restaurant or bar.

-This takes away the appeal of spending an evening at a local cigar shop including an amazing selection of alcoholic drinks.
+This takes away the appeal of spending an evening at a local cigar shop, including a fantastic selection of alcoholic drinks.